heihaheihahello/cse15l-lab-reports/lab-report-5-week-10.md

 ---

 * ## Looking for bugs using diff
-    1. we need to create a file contains all the result from test cases by using
+    (1) We need to create a file contains all the result from test cases by using

     ```
     bash script.sh > results.txt